richardhenyash/artofnht/TESTING.md

 ### Responsive Design ###
 * Responsive design has been tested by using the chrome developer tools to emulate viewing the website on a number of devices with varying screen dimensions, including iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 plus, iPhone 11, iPad, iPad Pro, Moto G4, Galaxy S5, Surface Duo, Galaxy Fold, Widescreen Laptop and Desktop PC.
 See [Testing](./assets/wireframes/testing) screen prints.
 * Responsive design was then further tested using the [Responsive Viewer] (https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb?hl=en) plug in for chrome.
 This emulated viewing the website on a large number of devices, including iPhone XR, XS Max, iPhone XS, X, Galaxy S9 Plus, S8 Plus, Galaxy S9, Note 8, S8, Pixel 3, 3XL, Medium Desktop PC and Large Desktop PC.
 See [Testing](./assets/wireframes/testing) screen prints.
 * The home page images behave as expected - the right hand "cyclops" image is hidden on smaller devices.
-* The gallery carousel behaves as expected, auto-sizing the images fluidly and displaying a 1 panel wide carousel on small screenms, a 2 panel wide carousel on medium screens and a 3 panel carousel on large screens.
+* The gallery carousel behaves as expected, auto-sizing the images fluidly and displaying a 1 panel wide carousel on small screens, a 2 panel wide carousel on medium screens and a 3 panel carousel on large screens.

 ### About Page Links ###
 * The [About](./about.html) page profile image links to the [Contact](./contact.html) page correctly.